AqilJaafree/Riverr/README.md

 2. Chat with AI
 Interact with our AI chatbox to discover the best liquidity pools (LPs) that match your investment style and goals.
 3. Bridge BTC to wBTC
-Seamlessly bridge your BTC to Sui using Bridge, integrated through Hypebiscus, to receive zBTC (pegged 1:1 to BTC).
+Seamlessly bridge your BTC to Sui using Bridge, integrated through Hypebiscus, to receive wBTC (pegged 1:1 to BTC).
 4. One-Click LP Deployment
 With a single click, deploy your wBTC into the ideal liquidity pool recommended by the AI-no manual steps required.